Crepco/Crepco/README.md

 - :v: I am Crepco.
 I am a 16 year old High School student.
 I am passionate about coding.

-- 🌱 I am currently learning everything.
+- 🌱 I am currently learning everything I can.
 Can never stop learning.

-- Wanna get in contact with me?
+- 💬 Wanna get in contact with me?
 You can contact me on Discord, Crepco#5430 or [here](https://github.com/Crepco?crepco/issues)

 <br />